 For artists who like to work with ink, there are so many types of ink to choose from, including alcohol ink which can lead to some pretty zany looking abstracts!
 These are fast-drying and highly pigmented, ideal to use on any surface.
 They are also waterproof.
 Many artists use them for their transparency and vibrancy.

 As a niche within the creative arts, the value of ink art is growing.
-In 2017, twelve small ink-brush paintings by Qi Baishi, Twelve Landscape Screens, sold in December for $140.8 million (931.5 million yuan) at Poly Beijing, setting a record for a Chinese work of art sold at auction.
+In 2017, twelve small ink-brush paintings by Qi Baishi, Twelve Landscape Screens (from 1925), sold in December for $140.8 million (931.5 million yuan) at Poly Beijing, setting a record for a Chinese work of art sold at auction.

 The Italian graphic designer Alberto Seveso creates vibrant and wildly colorful photographs by mixing ink before he pours the mixture in water.
 When you see these photographs--which are powerful enough to command your attention for more than a few minutes-- you start to appreciate the various possibilities of this medium.